 ICASA 2021 is organized with the government of South Africa which is committed to ensure that all conference delegates adhere to the Covid-19 safety and preventive protocols.
 The conference will be held from 6th to 11th December 2021.
 The Society for AIDS in Africa, the organizers of ICASA, with more than 5,000 members in 56 countries, is organizing ICASA 2021 in collaboration with its international and local partners.
 ICASA will be an important opportunity to share the benefits of such partnerships with other countries.

-We are extremely pleased to partner with the host country Government, and various scientific and community leaders from host country, as well as from Africa and the world at large, with long and impressive histories of leadership on HIV.
+We are extremely pleased to partner with Government of South Africa, and various scientific and community leaders from host country, as well as from Africa and the world at large, with long and impressive histories of leadership on HIV.
 We look forward to a strong global partnership among science, leadership and community in building a conference programme that will speed up the end of the AIDS epidemic.